devise-two-factor/devise-two-factor/README.md

 # Devise-Two-Factor Authentication
-By [Tinfoil Security](https://www.tinfoilsecurity.com/).
-Interested in [working with us](https://www.tinfoilsecurity.com/jobs)?
+By [Tinfoil Security](https://www.tinfoilsecurity.com/) (acq.
+[Synopsys](https://www.synopsys.com/) 2020).
+Interested in [working with us](https://www.synopsys.com/careers.html)?
 We're hiring!

 [![Build Status](https://travis-ci.org/tinfoil/devise-two-factor.svg?branch=master)](https://travis-ci.org/tinfoil/devise-two-factor)

-Devise-Two-Factor is a minimalist extension to Devise which offers support for two-factor authentication, through the [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) scheme.
+Devise-Two-Factor is a minimalist extension to Devise which offers support for two-factor authentication, through the [TOTP](https://en.wikipedia.org/wiki/Time-based_One-Time_Password) scheme.
 It:

 * Allows you to incorporate two-factor authentication into your existing models
 * Is opinionated about security, so you don't have to be